hfonseca2177/GraphicsProject2/README.md

 You are to create a 64-bit Win32 (Windows 7/8/10) + OpenGL 4.x application that displays a static (or dynamic) 3D scene using external models that have been translated in the scene using transformations, textured, lit using a "large" number of lights of "different type" (and some user controlled) lights along with basic 2D and cube-mapped texturing.

-#Theme choosen : Dragon's Den
+#Theme choosen : On the surface

-Models: Dragon, Ruins, Cage, Fort Bed, couple skulls, statue, sword, stone coffin and treasure chest
+Models: Crater terrain + si-fi models

 # Explanation Video